LINBIT/windrbd/README.md

  * Drbdmeta can access internal meta data without special casing offsets larger that the DRBD device.
- * Later, the WinDRBD driver doesn't need a reboot if it is changed or installed (we are working on this).
+ * Later, the WinDRBD driver doesn't need a reboot if it is changed (currently it does not need a reboot if installed freshly).
  * drbdcon is not needed, thereby lots of race conditions simply just don't exist on WinDRBD.

 Another difference is that DRBD source code is derived directly from Linbit's sources (using spatch and patch to patch in WinDRBD specific changes).
-This makes it much more easy to maintain and keep up with DRBD 9 development (current WinDRBD releases are based on DRBD 9.0.14).
+This makes it much more easy to maintain and keep up with DRBD 9 development (current WinDRBD releases are based on DRBD 9.0.16).

 Differences to Linux DRBD
 =========================